m50/simple/README.md

 out any documentation that is condescending or unhelpful to learners.
 Everywhere that *Simple* finds any of the problematic words, it may be a perfect case to provide more detailed documentation.

+It's like a unit test for your documentation.

 ## Usage